signal18/replication-manager/README.md

 > It's best practice to split each managed cluster in his own section

 Read and decide about changing route strategy via proxy usage or failover scripts.

+Declaring multiple cluster in the configuration file, they will all be monitored by default, but one can specify the cluster to be monitor via passing the cluster list in

+`--config-group=cluster1,cluster2`

+A specific configuration file name can be explicitly setup via

+`--config=/etc/replication-manager.cnf`

 #### Starting service